davidatoms/surfs_up/README.md

 # surfs_up
-Check the weather and surf reports to see if it is a good day to surf.
+Check the weather and surf report to see if it is a good day to surf.